 Plus, the line between influencer marketing and sponsorship can be very blurred, especially when you look at the part that celebrities and sports personalities have to play.

 As a Nike sponsee, Nadal wears Nike gear to play major tennis tournaments.
 This has an effect that’s pretty much identical to product placement, especially when you consider the fact that many of his games are broadcast on TV (see our sponsorship marketing guide for more).
-At the same time, the Nike tick makes its way into at least half of his Instagram photos.
+At the same time, the Nike tick makes its way into at least half of his Instagram photos, crossing over into what might be regarded as an Instagram paid partnership.
 So, where exactly would you draw the line?

 As you can see, the world of product placement is full of exciting possibilities for brands both big and small.